13 Top-Rated Day Trips from Siena

-Highlights are the 13th-century Cimabue Crucifix in the church of San Doménico, the stained glass in the Duomo, the fresco cycle by Piero della Francesca in the church of San Francesco, and his fresco The Magdalene in the Duomo.
+Highlights of Arezzo are the 13th-century Cimabue Crucifix in the church of San Doménico, the stained glass in the Duomo, the fresco cycle by Piero della Francesca in the church of San Francesco, and his fresco The Magdalene in the Duomo.
 To look back further into Arezzo's long history, visit the Archaeological Museum, where exhibits delve into its Etruscan and Roman past.

 5. Monte Oliveto Maggiore